Dear Friends, As you know that the educational institutions and vocational training have been affected

 6th May 2016

 Hariom aged eight lives in the slums of Noida with his parents and sister who is also visually challenged.
-His father is a truck driver and mother stays at home to take care of children.
-Given their socio-economic background it was impossible for them to send Hariom to school.
+His father is a truck driver and his mother stays at home to take care of children.
+Given their socio-economic background, it was impossible for them to send Hariom to school.

 “My son couldn’t see but he was very sharp.
 I wanted him to study, and go to school.
 But we didn’t have money and resources to do it,” says her mother.